frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Procedure: update_timestamp

-> **AI Analysis:** This procedure automatically updates a record's timestamp to the current time whenever it is modified.
-Its business purpose is to maintain an accurate audit trail of data changes, ensuring data integrity and supporting compliance requirements for records within the healthcare system.
-Data maintenance and governance
+> **AI Analysis:** This procedure automatically updates a record's timestamp to the current time whenever a modification occurs.
+Its business purpose is to maintain an accurate and reliable audit trail for data changes within the healthcare system, which is essential for compliance and tracking the history of records like patient or claim data.
+This is a data maintenance and auditing operation that enforces a core data governance rule by ensuring all updates are timestamped, supporting processes that require a verifiable history of data modifications.
-The procedure enforces a critical business rule for data management by automatically tracking the last modification time for any record it is attached to.
-This provides a reliable audit log for tracking changes to important entities like patients, encounters, or claims.

 **Definition:**
 ```sql